learn-co-students/houston-web-082718/18-rails-associations/README.md

 # README

-- A koala has many pet rocks and a crayon belongs to a koala bear
+- A koala has many pet rocks and a pet rock belongs to a koala bear

 ## Deliverables